Executive Order 12333: Prohibition on Assassination

-Part 2.11 of this executive order reiterates a proscription on US intelligence agencies sponsoring or carrying out an assassination.
+Part 2.11 of this executive order reiterates a prohibition of U.S. intelligence agencies sponsoring or carrying out assassinations.
 It reads:

 No person employed by or acting on behalf of the United States Government shall engage in, or conspire to engage in, assassination.

 Previously, EO 11905 (Gerald Ford) had banned political assassinations and EO 12036 (Jimmy Carter) had further banned indirect U.S. involvement in assassinations.
-The ban arose in the context of the Church Committee investigation of intelligence activities, which identified US assassination plots against government figures in Cuba, South Vietnam, the Dominican Republic and the Democratic Republic of the Congo merely to have people more favorable to US interests replace them.
+The ban arose in the context of the Church Committee investigation of intelligence activities, which identified U.S. assassination plots against government figures in Cuba, South Vietnam, the Dominican Republic and the Democratic Republic of the Congo merely to have people more favorable to U.S. interests replace them.

 A 1989 memorandum interprets the ban as an assertion of those bans already existing in international law, namely the United Nations Charter's principles of state territorial integrity and political independence and the 1907 Hague Convention on laws of war.
 The Convention prohibits poisoning, "treacherous" killing, no quarter, and killing surrendered or disabled combatants in wartime.
 The memorandum determined that the order does not preclude the president from ordering military force against combatant forces that pose a direct threat to the security of the United States or its citizens.